lamnhan066/isolate_manager/README.md

 If you want to place the generated JS inside a subfolder, you can update the annotation to `@IsolateManagerWorker('workers/add')` and update the `workerName` to `workers/add`.

+Static functions are also supported.
+A function `WorkerFunctions.method` will be compiled to `WorkerFunctions.method.js`, so that the `workerName` will be `WorkerFunctions.method`.

 ### Mannually

 #### **Step 1:** Create a Worker file